khimaros/git-organize/README.md

 $ git organize .
 ```

-there is also another script `git-cl` which clones to a temp dir and then
+there is also another script `git-cl` which clones to the correct directory.
-automatically runs `git-organize` on the cloned repository.

 ```shell
 $ git cl https://github.com/khimaros/git-organize